Chapter V: High School Residential and Community Policies, Infractions and Procedures

 Note: Depending on the severity of the Residential and Community Policies Infraction, the student may be charged through the UNCSA Student Conduct Process.
 If this happens, please refer to the Student Code of Conduct.

 - A student who receives a Residential and Community Standard Infraction must schedule a meeting with a High School Residence Hall Coordinator within 24 hours of receiving the infraction.
 The meeting should take place as soon as possible.
 During the meeting, the High School Residence Hall Coordinator will have an educational conversation with the student and assign an appropriate outcome.
-Finally, the student’s parent(s) or legal guardian(s) will be notified if it is a repeat infraction.
+Finally, the student’s parent(s) or legal guardian(s) may be notified.

 - The Residential and Community Policy Infractions will be filed in the student’s High School Community file.
 The High School Residence Hall Coordinator will monitor the completion of any outcomes.